GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/3_Introduction_to_pggb.md

 ### Key parameters
 !!! info ""

-The overall structure of PGGB's output graph is defined by three parameters: genome number (-n), segment length (-s), and pairwise identity (-p).
+The overall structure of PGGB's output graph is defined by three parameters: genome number (`-n`), segment length (`-s`), and pairwise identity (`-p`).

-- -n, Genome number.
+- `-n` : Genome number.
-- -s, Segment length defines the seed length used by the "MashMap3" homology mapper in wfmash.
+- `-s` : Segment length defines the seed length used by the "MashMap3" homology mapper in wfmash.
-- -p, The pairwise identity (-p) is the minimum allowed pairwise identity between seeds.
+- `-p` : The pairwise identity (-p) is the minimum allowed pairwise identity between seeds.

--k, An additional parameter, can also greatly affect graph structure by pruning matches shorter than a given threshold from the initial graph model.
+- `-k` : An additional parameter, can also greatly affect graph structure by pruning matches shorter than a given threshold from the initial graph model.
 In effect, -k N removes any match shorter than Nbp from the initial alignment.
 This filter removes potentially ambiguous pairwise alignments from consideration in establishing the initial scaffold of the graph.

 ### Other parameters for executing PGGB
 !!! info ""

-- -S generate statistics of the seqwish and smoothxg graph
+- `-S` : Generate statistics of the seqwish and smoothxg graph

-- -m generate MultiQC report of graphs' statistics and visualizations, automatically runs odgi stats
+- `-m` : Generates MultiQC report of graphs' statistics and visualizations, automatically runs odgi stats

-- -V specify a set of VCFs to produce with SPEC = REF:DELIM[:LEN][,REF:DELIM:[LEN]]* the paths matching ^REF are used as a reference, while the sample haplotype are derived from path names, e.g. when DELIM=# and with '-V chm13:#', a path named HG002#1#ctg would be assigned to sample HG002 phase 1.
+- `-V` : Specify a set of VCFs to produce with SPEC = REF:DELIM[:LEN][,REF:DELIM:[LEN]]* the paths matching ^REF are used as a reference, while the sample haplotype are derived from path names, e.g. when DELIM=# and with '-V chm13:#', a path named HG002#1#ctg would be assigned to sample HG002 phase 1.
 If LEN is specified and greater than 0, the VCFs are decomposed, filtering sites whose max allele length is greater than LEN. [default: off]

-- -o, --output-dir PATH       output directory
+- `-o`, `--output-dir PATH` : Output directory

 ### Examples of key parameters for executing PGGB